BrianInGermany/simple_website/_posts/2024-11-03-IT_pancakes.md

 Whatever aids you avail, the first few batches will be hit-or-miss.
 Oh, you'll have some great ones you can post on Instagram to show off-- and you'll have some flat ones more akin to a tortilla than a fluffy buttermilk flapjack.

-The fact remains, the learned instinct necessary for perfect pancakes Sunday after Sunday comes only from getting your hands dirty-- again and again.
+The fact remains, the learned instinct necessary for perfect pancakes, Sunday after Sunday, comes only from getting your hands dirty-- again and again.

 ---

 In the IT business, we have solutions hitting the pan day in, day out.
-And what separates the seasoned IT flapjack flippers from the weekend wannabes is their ability to produce those fluffy, maple-syrup sponges time and time again.
+And what separates the seasoned IT flapjack flippers from the weekend wannabes is their ability to produce those fluffy, maple-syrup spongecakes time and time again.

 Sure, everyone has an off-day.
 But reliable IT professionals know their way around a griddle.